Ways to Give

 These gifts have definite restrictions for their purposes or the conditions for which they may be disbursed.

 Unrestricted gifts are those gifts upon which the donor has not placed definite restrictions as to the method or purpose of expenditure and allows the Academy Prep Center of Tampa to use the gifts in the most appropriate manner.

 Tax Exempt Status of Gifts

 In addition to philanthropic motivation for gifts to Academy Prep, donors are permitted to take charitable contribution deductions (deductions allowed with respect to a charitable contribution) on Federal tax returns to the extent permitted by Treasury Department regulations.
 Academy Prep Center of Tampa is recognized as a non-profit corporation under the Internal Revenue Services’ 501c3 guidelines and as such, gifts are tax deductible as allowed by law.
 For the transfer of funds to Academy Prep to qualify as a gift, the funds must be for the exclusive use of, and under the control of, the Academy Prep Foundation and/or the Academy Prep Center of Tampa.

-For more information about Academy Prep Center of Tampa, please contact Maggie McCleland, Director of Development, at 813-248-5600 ext.
+For more information about Academy Prep Center of Tampa, please contact Alison Lescarbeau, Director of Advancement, at 813-248-5600 ext.
 1138 or by email at firstname.lastname@example.org

 Academy Prep Foundation, Inc. registration number CH7916 meets all requirements for the Florida Statutes Solicitation of Contributions Act, Chapter 496, and Permit #029003.
 A copy of the official registration and financial information may be obtained from the Division of Consumer Services by calling toll-free 1-800-435-7352 within the state; registration does not imply endorsement, approval, or recommendation by the state.